move-coop/parsons/docs/table.rst

       - Return a Pandas dataframe
     * - ``.to_csv()``
       - CSV File
-      - Write a table to a local CSV file
+      - Write a table to a local csv file
     * - ``.to_s3_csv()``
       - AWS s3 Bucket
-      - A csv written to an s3 bucket
+      - Write a table to a csv stored in S3
     * - ``.to_redshift()``
       - A Redshift Database
       - Write a table to a Redshift database